Celebrate Easter

 Maaloula and Saidnaya are two ancient Christian villages that celebrate Easter in special ways.
 They hold masses and processions in their historic monasteries.

-Maaloula, the village that speaks Aramaic has a beautiful tradition of singing unique hymns for Easter.
+Maaloula, the village that speaks Aramaic, has a beautiful tradition of singing unique hymns for Easter.

 Additionally, the atmosphere is lively during Easter in the old quarter of Bab Touma in Damascus.
 Street festivals are filled with families and visitors enjoying the festive spirit amidst beautifully decorated churches, bustling souks, and markets.

-Even in Aleppo and Homs, Easter brings a sense of joy.
 Churches are opening their doors, allowing people to come together and celebrate this special time.

 Travel Tips for Visitors